ramazancetinkaya/ssl-verifier/README.md

 Thank you for your interest in contributing to this project!

 ## How to Contribute
 Your contributions to this project are greatly appreciated!
+Whether you're reporting a bug, suggesting an enhancement, or contributing code, every contribution helps make this project better.

+###

 Here are some ways you can get involved:

 ###

 1. **Report bugs or issues**: If you encounter any bugs or issues while using this class, please report them by opening an issue in the repository's issue tracker.
+Be sure to include a detailed description of the problem, and if possible, steps to reproduce the issue.

 ###

 2. **Suggest enhancements**: If you have ideas for improvements or new features, please share them by opening an issue in the repository's issue tracker.
+Your suggestions and feedback are valuable and will help guide the development of this project.

 ###

 3. **Contribute code**: If you would like to contribute code, **follow these steps**:

     - Fork the repository.
+    - Clone the forked repository to your local machine.
+    - Create a new branch to make your changes.
     - Make your changes.
     - Test your changes thoroughly.
+    - Commit your changes and push them to your forked repository.
     - Submit a pull request back to the main repository.

 ## Support
 If you encounter any issues while using this class, or if you have any questions or feedback, please feel free to open an issue on the repository's issue tracker.
 I will do my best to assist you as soon as possible.